A Tribute to Dean George Pearsall

 David Needham

 He established this course because he saw an opportunity to recruit students into the department by offering a course that he knew all engineers, at some point, needed to understand.
-In those early years, I would go to his office, and negotiate the initial maze of book shelves, and the piles of papers and books on the floor, that he nevertheless had categorized, and squeeze into the visitor seat.
+In those early years, I would go to his office and negotiate the initial maze of bookshelves, and the piles of papers and books on the floor, that he nevertheless had categorized and squeezed into the visitor seat.
 His "door was always open", and he would share his experiences in a way that helped me to integrate into Duke, engineering, and especially the MEMS family.
-We would discuss teaching, learning, and various materials, art and design which he saw as being very closely connected, and also offered another class where he shared this perspective.
+We would discuss teaching, learning, various materials, art and design, which he saw as being very closely connected, and also offered another class where he shared this perspective.

 David Needham PhD, DSc (Nottingham)